The Hector instrument will be built in stages and the first stage is called Hector-I.

 - R~5000 @ Halpha/N[II]

-AAOmega – Lower resolution R~1700 blue, R~4500 red.
+AAOmega has lower resolution of R~1700 blue, R~4500 red.

-•Offers significant science gains over SAMI with increases in survey speed, galaxy coverage to 2 effective radii for ~70% of galaxies and higher spectral resolution.
+Hector offers significant science gains over SAMI with increases in survey speed, galaxy coverage to 2 effective radii for ~70% of galaxies and higher spectral resolution.

-•Will deliver the only IFS survey large enough to connect galaxy evolution and kinematics to large-scale-structure to explain the evolutionary history leading to individuality of galaxies.
+Hector will deliver the only IFS survey large enough to connect galaxy evolution and kinematics to large-scale-structure to explain the evolutionary history leading to individuality of galaxies.

 Instrument Papers